-• The university expects each resident or visitor to respect the privacy of other residents.

-Commercial endeavors and activities direct or indirect by outside vendors are not permitted in residence halls or quads.
-Residents cannot run a business of any kind from their room or any residence hall/university property.
+- The university expects each resident or visitor to respect the privacy of other residents.
+Commercial endeavors and activities directly or indirectly run by outside vendors are not permitted in residence halls or quads.
+Residents cannot run a business of any kind from their room or any residence hall/university property. - Fundraising events, including charitable drives, may be permitted when authorized in writing at least 10 days in advance by the Area Coordinator, Community Coordinator, or Assistant Community Coordinator in consultation with the Assistant Director or Director of Residence Life. - Fundraising must benefit a charitable cause and may not be used as a fundraiser for a club or organization's benefit.

-- Fundraising events, including charitable drives, may be permitted when authorized in writing at least 10 days in advance by the Area Coordinator, Community Coordinator, or Assistant Community Coordinator in consultation with the Director of Residence Life. - Fundraising must benefit a charitable cause, and may not be used as a fundraiser for a club or organization's benefit. - No student may represent any outside agency or campus organization in selling or distributing products or services in the residence hall or any university property. - Door-to-door fundraising or advertising is not permitted by any organization outside of Residence Life and Residence Hall Association. - Students shall not use nor permit their rooms to be used for any sales. - Posting Materials in the residence halls: - The Department of Residence Life will distribute flyers to residence halls for posting if submitted at least one (2) week prior to the event from UM/UMS departments and UM recognized student organizations. - Once materials have been approved the organization must count and label them as ready for delivery.
-Posters can be clipped in batches of eight for each residential complex and brought to the Department of Residence Life in 311 Memorial Union for distribution. - Notices of items for sale (personal property), lost and found, rides needed etc. may be posted in the halls by hall residents on designated spaces/bulletin boards. - Failure by an organization to follow the procedures for posting materials may result in the loss of posting privileges for that organization. - The hall staff or students may refer any infractions of this policy to the Area Coordinator, Community Coordinator, or Assistant Community Coordinator.
+- No student may represent any outside agency or campus organization in selling or distributing products or services in the residence hall or any university property. - Door-to-door fundraising or advertising is not permitted by any organization outside of Residence Life. - Students shall not use nor permit their rooms to be used for any sales. - Posting Materials in the residence halls: - The Department of Residence Life will distribute flyers to residence halls for posting if submitted at least one (2) week prior to the event from UM/UMS departments and UM recognized student organizations. - Once materials have been approved the organization must count and label them as ready for delivery.
+Posters can be clipped in batches of eight for each residential complex and brought to the Department of Residence Life in 311 Memorial Union for distribution. - Failure by an organization to follow the procedures for posting materials may result in the loss of posting privileges for that organization. - The hall staff or students may refer any infractions of this policy to the Area Coordinator, Community Coordinator, or Assistant Community Coordinator.